Arsenal Thrash Man City To Boost Title Challenge, Man Utd Lose To Palace - UrduPoint

 The 18-year-old made the most of that reprieve by curling in Arsenal's third for his first goal for the club.

-Haaland had told Arsenal boss Mikel Arteta to "stay humble" after a bad-tempered clash between the sides ended 2-2 in September.

-And Lewis-Skelly celebrated his big moment by mimicking Haaland's trademark meditation celebration.

-Havertz fired low and hard into the far corner with City cut open at will by the Arsenal counter-attack.
+Havertz fired low and hard into the far corner with City cut open at will by the Arsenal counter-attack on 76 minutes.

 And another Arsenal teenager rounded off the rout when Ethan Nwaneri curled home in stoppage time.